Pubs and Bars

 BARS

-Locally in St Merryn, Rafferty’s can be found alongside the Farmers Arms a regular favourite for a drink or something to eat in St Merryn.
-Give them a call on 01841 521561.
+Locally in St Merryn, Rafferty’s can be found at the crossroads – a regular favourite for a drink or something to eat in St Merryn.

 PUBS